Football

 “I’m sure he has a few regrets but he passed on those experiences to me.”

 Stefan made his senior championship debut for the Clans as a 17-year-old against Crossmaglen 16 seasons ago.
-He broke into the team just 18 months after the Clans had won the championship in 2006 and might well have expected more success to follow.
+He broke into the team just 18 months after the Clans had reached the championship final in 2006 and might well have expected more success to follow.

 “We had a good team but Cross were competing for All-Irelands back then,” he says.